PRT Parent Newsletter

 What is Edmodo?
 Edmodo is a social learning network for teachers, students, and parents.
 It provides teachers and students a secure place to connect, collaborate, share content and educational applications, and access homework, class discussions and notifications.
 Want more information about Edmodo?
 Click Here

-ICE is a 30-minute period reserved daily for Academic Extensions.
-ICE stands for Instruction, Collaboration, Enrichment.
+ICE -- Instruction, Collaboration, Enrichment -- is a 30-minute period reserved daily for Academic Extensions.

 Daily ICE time will focus on: